-The most pleasurable part of this drink is the pearls.
+The most pleasurable part of boba tea is the pearls.
 Tapioca balls can range in size and flavor.
 They are usually black due to the brown sugar used to make them and basically flavorless.
-Some pearls are green and have a slight hint of green tea flavor and are chewier than most other Boba.
+Some pearls are green and have a slight hint of green tea flavor and are chewier than most others.

 Color and Flavor

-Boba teas can have many mix-ins ranging from ice to make it slushier (known as snow bubble) to actual fruit.
+Bubble teas can have many mix-ins ranging from ice to make it slushier (known as snow bubble) to actual fruit.
 Non-dairy alternatives are using coconut or almond milk instead of dairy milk.
-You can even get a bubble tea made with cheese.
-Yup, a powdered cheese mixed with whipping cream and milk form a foamy, tangy, layer on the top of the tea.
+You can even get a tea made with cheese in some places!
+Yup, a powdered cheese mixed with whipping cream and milk form a foamy, tangy, layer on top of the tea.